liquidiert/lean-pactheman-client/cSharp/README.md

 > After you've added your implementation, exchange `SimpleMoveExample` with your implementations' class name in `MoveAdapter.cs`.

+### Game state
+The game state — things like the current position of the ghosts or score points — is accessible via the `GameState.Instance`.
+It contains:
+- *PlayerState*: `PlayerState`; A separate state class that contains:
+  - *Direction*: `MovingState`; The current direction your player is facing to.
+Changing this is optional and only needed if you wish to see your player facing in the direction if the server is running in GUI mode.
+  - *PlayerPositions*: `ConcurrentDictionary<Guid, Position>`; A dictionary consisting of player id and corresponding position
+  - *Scores*: `ConcurrentDictionary<Guid, long> Scores`; A dictionary consisting of player id and corresponding score
+  - *Lives*: `ConcurrentDictionary<Guid, long> Scores`; A dictionary consisting of player id and corresponding lives
+- *ScorePointState*: `ScorePointState`; A separate state class that contains:
+  - *ScorePointPositions*: `ConcurrentBag<Position>`; A concurrent bag holding each score point position
+- *GhostPositions*: `ConcurrentDictionary`; A dictionary consisting of the ghost name (`string`) as key and its corresponding `Position` as values

+### The PlayerInfo class
+This is a read-only class containing all important information of your player:
+- *Session*: `SessionMsg`; Contains SessionId and ClientId of your player
+- *MovementSpeed*: `float`
+- *StartPosition*: `Position`
+- *Position*: `Position`
+- *DownScaledPosition*: `Position`; The current position of the player already down scaled for usage in A*

 ## Extension Methods
 There are some useful extension methods which can be found at `Utils/Extensions`.
 An example is the extension method `AddMany` for `Lists` that adds many in place created entries.
 Sometimes you have to import `PacTheMan.Models` because some extensions (e.g. for `Position`) are specified in this namespace.